Discover Yahoo! With Your Friends

 The bill, which throws together nearly a dozen crime bills the Conservatives had on the Commons plate when Stephen Harper cut Parliament short for the May election, seems to address every remaining pet peeve Harper and Nicholson had left over, following an endless string of earlier crime bills since they first won power nearly six years ago.

-There are new mandatory minimum sentences, even for growing six marijuana plants for the purpose of trafficking, which would include handing just one joint over to a pal, higher maximum penalties for crimes, tougher sentencing for young offenders, more publicity in violent youth crimes and even a requirement police keep records of any "extrajudicial measures" they use to deal with young persons, presumably even stern lectures on the street corner, with a couple names jotted down in a notebook.
+There are new mandatory minimum sentences, even for the possession of only six marijuana joints for the purpose of trafficking, which includes simply handing one of them off to a pal, higher maximum penalties for crimes, tougher sentencing for young offenders, more publicity in violent youth crimes and even a requirement police keep records of any "extrajudicial measures" they use to deal with young persons, presumably even stern lectures on the street corner, with a couple names jotted down in a notebook.

 It is a mystery, then, as to what, exactly, the Conservatives might have on their minds for the future, which will presumably take place over the course of the next four years while they still have their majority.